The Merikin Community of Trinidad: A Legacy of Resilience and African Heritage

 From Wikipedia:

-The Merikins or Merikens were African American Marines of the War of 1812 – former African slaves who fought for the British against the US in the Corps of Colonial Marines and then, after post-war service in Bermuda, were established as a community in the south of Trinidad in 1815–16.
-They were settled in an area populated by French-speaking Catholics and retained cohesion as an English-speaking, Baptist community.
-It is sometimes said that the term "Merikins" is derived from the local patois, but as many Americans have long been in the habit of dropping the initial "A" it seems more likely that the new settlers brought that pronunciation with them from the United States.
+The Merikins, or Merikens, were African American Marines of the War of 1812—former African slaves who fought for the British against the US in the Corps of Colonial Marines and then, after post-war service in Bermuda, were established as a community in the south of Trinidad in 1815–16.
+They established themselves in a French-speaking Catholic area and maintained their unity as an English-speaking Baptist community.
+It is sometimes said that the term "Merikins" is derived from the local patois, but as many Americans have long been in the habit of dropping the initial "A," it seems more likely that the new settlers brought that pronunciation with them from the United States.
 Some of the Company villages and land grants established back then still exist in Trinidad today.
 Wiki Link: Merikens

 Further Reading: